sekamaneka/openvpn/README.md

+#Work in Progress.
+Everything listed till now should work as a whole.
 #Securing DNS on the Consumer Level using a Dedicated Home Server and OpenVPN
 ##This guide should work without modifications on a clean [Raspbian Jessie lite install](https://www.raspberrypi.org/downloads/raspbian/) and an IPV4 network.
 ###Related Setup